 How we test compact cameras

-Watch the video above to find out what it takes for a compact camera to earn our coveted Which?
+We explain what it takes for a compact camera to earn our coveted Which?
 Best Buy recommendation, and a how a Best Buy could make a real difference to your photos.

 Which? puts digital cameras to the test, so we can tell you exactly what you need to know when you're buying a new one.
 We'll help you avoid poor image quality, cameras that are a nightmare to use, or loads of unnecessary features you'll never need.

 Our reviews answer the most crucial questions about compact cameras:

 - How good is the photo quality?